Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .257 with 15 doubles, five triples, four home runs and 15 walks.
+- Hayes is batting .257 with 15 doubles, five triples, four home runs and 15 walks.

+- Hayes has picked up a hit in 66.2% of his 65 games this season, with multiple hits in 26.2% of them.

-- In 6.3% of his games this year, he has hit a long ball, and 1.5% of his trips to the plate.
+- In 6.2% of his games this season, he has gone deep, and 1.4% of his trips to the dish.

-- In 23.4% of his games this season, Hayes has picked up at least one RBI.
-In eight of those games (12.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Hayes has had an RBI in 15 games this season (23.1%), including eight multi-RBI outings (12.3%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.